309thEDDGE/tip/README.md

 - **pqcompare**: Compare two parquet tables for equivalence. `pqcompare -h`
 - **bincompare**: Compare two files at the byte level for equivalence. `bincompare -h`
 - **validate\_yaml**: Validate a yaml file with an input schema. `validate_yaml -h`

-## Parse/translate Helper Scripts

-Generate Parquet files with engineering units with a single call.
-Removes the need for consecutive calls to `tip_parse` then `tip_translate_1553` or `tip_translate_arinc429`.
-This script is used by the end-to-end validation system.
-Due to simplified parse and translate CLIs, this script is nearly obsolete.
-It remains for the few users who rely on it as part of their workflow and will likely be removed when the end-to-end validation software is updated or rewritten.

-* Must be run in an environment in which the sys.path can be appended by the script (i.e., not a base conda environment)
-* Call `parse_and_translate_cli.py` script in TIP root directory with -h flag for helps
-* Example: `python <path/to/TIP/root>/parse_and_translate.py -h`